ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   3. if the leaf cert is not for a domain that the server is authoritative for, discard

 // dkg: what about invalid/unknown SCTs but valid X.509 certificate chains?
+Tom made an argument that servers should still be interested in a novel valid cert chain even if it doesn't have an SCT.
+This would be similar to an HPKP report, but without needing an HPKP header.

 Check number 1 is a pure optimisation.
 Check number 2 is to prevent spamming and attacks where an adversary can fill up the store prior to